svvsdIC/svvsdcallforcode/contributing/PULL-REQUESTS.md

 ### Continuous Integration Testing

-Every Pull Request needs to be tested to make sure that it works on the platforms that Project Sample supports.
+Every Pull Request needs to be tested to make sure that it works on the platforms that svvsdCallForCode supports.
 This is currently done manually, but automated testing may come soon.